AcalaNetwork/bodhi.js/packages/evm-subql/README.md

   --dbname postgres       \
   --username postgres     \
   --format tar            \
-  --file ./evm-karura.tgz \
+  --file ./evm-acala.tgz \
-  --schema evm-karura     \
+  --schema evm-acala     \
   --verbose
 ```

 ### restore database
-in previous step we dumped data from `evm-karura` schema in database `postgres`, so when restoring data, we need to first make sure a db called `postgres` exists, and it does **NOT** have `evm-karura` schema.
+in previous step we dumped data from `evm-acala` schema in database `postgres`, so when restoring data, we need to first make sure a db called `postgres` exists, and it does **NOT** have `evm-acala` schema.
 Then we can restore the database with the following command
 ```
 export PGPASSWORD=<password>
 pg_restore             \